“In Lak’ech” or “In Lak’ech Ala K’in

 In Lak’ech Ala K’in

 There are two interpretations of the phrase.
 The traditional interpretation is ‘I am you, and you are me.’
-The modern translation is ‘I am another yourself.’
-Whichever you prefer, using this greeting is a way to honor the person or object you are addressing.
+The modern translation is ‘I am another yourself, or ‘you are another myself’ … Whichever translation you prefer, using this greeting is a way to honor the person or object you are addressing.

 Origin of In Lak’ech